1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Finally, the voices of Portlanders are woven into this plan.
 They shared stories of tragedy and called for change.
 The Vision Zero Action Plan is an answer to that call.

-The Vision Zero Task Force, pictured below, will oversee implementation of this action plan.
+The Vision Zero Task Force, pictured below in 2016, will oversee implementation of this action plan.
 The group will convene quarterly to review actions and progress, advise on implementation, track equity impacts, and oversee annual performance measure reporting.